UnitedHealth overcomes pandemic hit and tops 4Q expectations - WTMJ

 Health care use rebounded in the final quarter of 2020 after the global pandemic kept people away from doctor offices and surgery centers when it first spread earlier last year.

-UnitedHealth also said Wednesday that its insurance business spent more in the quarter covering claims for COVID-19 testing and treatment.
-They accounted for 11% of all care activity, not counting prescriptions.
-That’s up from 6% in the third quarter.
+UnitedHealth also said Wednesday that its insurance business also spent more in the fourth quarter covering COVID-19 testing and treatment.

-Medical costs, by far the company’s largest expense, jumped 7% to more than $42 billion in the fourth quarter.
+Medical costs, by far the company’s largest expense, jumped 7% to more than $42 billion.

-Overall net income for UnitedHealth Group Inc. fell more than 37% in the fourth quarter to $2.21 billion, and adjusted earnings totaled $2.52 per share.
+Overall net income for UnitedHealth Group Inc. fell 37% in the fourth quarter to $2.21 billion, and adjusted earnings totaled $2.52 per share.

 That topped the average analyst forecast for earnings of $2.39 per share, according to a survey of analysts by Zacks Investment Research.